Are you looking to rent a property?

 The agreement should clearly set out your responsibilities and is legally binding.
 Read it carefully before you sign.
 If in doubt, ask the agent.
 There is a duty for professional agents to ensure that anyone entitled to rely on them is offered correct advice.

-Where it is allowed by the landlord, there this is pet premium charged at £30 per month extra on the monthly rental amount.
+Where it is allowed by the landlord, there is a pet premium charged at £30 per month extra on the monthly rental amount.
 (Example: rent without a pet £650; rent including pet premium £680)

 You will be asked to complete a form as references are done by an independent company.
 Generally, you will be required to brings two forms of ID, at least one of which has a photo.